-Igor Klepikov • almost 3 years ago
+Igor Klepikov • over 3 years ago

 Tablet against pneumonia -modern delusion-Igor Klepikov,MD,professor

 Тablet against pneumonia does not really exist, and theoretically, it can not be.However, hopes for the effectiveness of one of the universal remedy remain the main focus of the strategy and tactics in acute pneumonia(AP) for the past several decades.Antibiotics are considered such a panacea.
 Indeed,the discovery of antibiotics has been one of the most outstanding achievements of 20th century medicine.This fact can not be doubted.
 Antibiotics remain the main mode of treatment of AP, despite reducing its effectiveness in comparison with the initial period of use.Just the final results of the treatment of AP in children suggest that the time has come to rethink the role and place of antibiotics in General complex medical care.

 The essence of the existing dilemma is as follows: on the one hand, the "antibiotics alone" is enough for a large part of patients with AP and their bodies are themselves coping with the disease.On the other hand,in developed(!) countries from 9.5% to 42% of patients with pneumonia are received in the hospital due to the ineffectiveness of primary treatment (Breathe 2013 9: 210- 222; DOI: 10.1183/20734735.043012)."Pneumonia is a leading cause of hospitalization among children in the United States, with medical costs estimated at almost $1 billion in 2009.
 Despite this large burden of disease, critical gaps remain in our knowledge about pneumonia in children."(N Engl J Med 2015; 372:835-845February 26, 2015DOI: 10.1056/NEJMoa1405870).